pierrediedhiou/cybersecurity-journey/glossary.md

 Password1!)
 - **Wordlist** — A text file containing a list of words or passwords used in dictionary attacks for password cracking
+- **Workspace** — A Metasploit feature that organizes scan results and data into separate project spaces, useful when working on multiple targets or engagements
 ## X
 - **XSS** — Cross-Site Scripting, injecting malicious scripts into web pages
 - **XZ Utils** — Linux compression tool targeted by a supply chain attack